OSGeo/grass-addons/src/temporal/t.stac/README.md

 passed to the endpoint.
 Timezone unaware instances are assumed to represent UTC timestamps.
 You may represent a datetime range using a "/" separated string as described in the spec, or a list, tuple, or iterator of 2 timestamps or datetime instances.
-For open-ended ranges, use either".."
+For open-ended ranges, use either ".."
 ('2020-01-01:00:00:00Z/..', ['2020-01-01:00:00:00Z', '..']) or
 a value of None (['2020-01-01:00:00:00Z', None]).